 These servers should allow you to access torrents uninterrupted and without any restrictions.
 If you’re experiencing problems with the VPN for any reason, try applying the tips mentioned in this Avast VPN troubleshooting guide.

 Avast is based in Czech Republic.
 The country is fairly lenient when it comes to torrenting and law enforcement generally ignores people downloading torrents.
-There are no notable cases in the news of people being fined in Czech Republic for p2p activites.
+There are no notable cases in the news of people being fined in the Czech Republic for P2P activities.

 As such, Avast is located in a safe place as far as torrenting is concerned.